 - Harrison Square was recognized with an Honorable Mention for Excellence in Landscape Architecture and the West Village Dining Commons was recognized with an Honorable mention for Excellence in Architecture, both by the Society of College and University Planning (SCUP)

 - The Building Services Department achieved the International Sanitary Supply Association's (ISSA) Cleaning Industry Management Standard - Green Building (CIMS-GB) accreditation With Honors.

-- Facilities Management achieves International Institute for Sustainable Laboratories (I2SL) membership.
+- Infrastructure and Sustainability achieves International Institute for Sustainable Laboratories (I2SL) membership.

 - 2019 Tree Campus USA Designation by the Arbor Day Foundation for the 12th consecutive year.

-- Facilities Management received the APPA Award of Excellence, APPA's highest institutional honor, providing national and international recognition for outstanding achievements in facilities management
+- Infrastructure and Sustainability (formerly Facilities Management) received the APPA Award of Excellence, APPA's highest institutional honor, providing national and international recognition for outstanding achievements in facilities management

 - 2018 Tree Campus USA Designation by the Arbor Day Foundation for the 11th consecutive year

 - Building Services was awarded the APPA Effective and Innovative Practices Award for its Smart Restrooms pilot program

 - SCUP Excellence in Landscape Architecture - General Design Merit award for Atlantic Drive Promenade with Perkins+Will